YangjingZhang/SparseGroupLasso/README.md

 or

-step1. download the data in folder `climatedata'
+step1. download data from Releases into folder `climatedata'

 step2. in 'climatedata', run 'Climatedata_process.m'